nezaboodka/reactronic/README.md

   - `SeparateFrom.Children` - transaction is separated from children (callee) transactions;
   - `SeparateFrom.All` - transaction is separated from reactions, parents, and children.

-**ReentrantCall** option defines how to handle reentrant calls of the same transactional function:
+**ReentrantCalls** option defines how to handle reentrant calls of the same transactional function:

-  - `ReentrantCall.ExitWithError` - fail with error if there is an existing transaction in progress;
+  - `ReentrantCalls.ExitWithError` - fail with error if there is an existing transaction in progress;
-  - `ReentrantCall.WaitAndRestart` - wait for previous transaction to finish and then restart current one;
+  - `ReentrantCalls.WaitAndRestart` - wait for previous transaction to finish and then restart current one;
-  - `ReentrantCall.CancelPrevious` - cancel previous transaction in favor of current one;
+  - `ReentrantCalls.CancelPrevious` - cancel previous transaction in favor of current one;
-  - `ReentrantCall.RunSideBySide` - multiple simultaneous transactions are allowed.
+  - `ReentrantCalls.RunSideBySide` - multiple simultaneous transactions are allowed.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be